FelixAburto/Implementing-a-SIEM-In-Azure-and-Mapping-Live-Cyber-Attacks/README.md

 <br />

-### Connecting LAW to the Honey Pot:
+### Connecting LAW to the honeypot:

-After this we go back to the Log Analytics Workspace that we created and we are going to connect our honey pot to it.
-To do this click on "Virutual Machines" on the left side of the screen.
-Click on the VM that we made and click "Connect":
+After this we go back to the Log Analytics Workspace that we created and we are going to connect our honeypot to it.
+To do this click on "Virtual Machines" on the left side of the screen.
+Click on the VM that we made, and click "Connect":

 <br />